 “CLEAR” OK to carry-on - but ALWAYS LOOK just-in-case !

-“GOING LEFT/RIGHT” Ride leader talking to someone alongside, who may not be able to see a hand signal.
+“GOING LEFT/RIGHT” Rider talking to someone alongside, who may not be able to see a hand signal.

 GENERAL INSTRUCTIONS